 - verba.psm1 : A PowerShell library which contains a collection of functions usable for Verba deployments.
 For the documentation of the functions see: Verba PowerShell Deployment Library

 The Verba PowerShell Deployment Toolkit does not install the prerequisites of the Verba services (Java, Visual C++, etc.) nor does the registration of the SfB/Lync Filter application in the SfB/Lync pool.
 These have to be done manually.

 Deployment Toolkit Prerequisites

 The Windows User who runs the script (logged in to the server) must be added to the following local groups at all Verba servers.
-If Windows authentication is used for the SQL access, then the database user also have to be added to these groups at the Media Repository and/or Single Servers.

 - Remote Management Users

 If database mirroring is used, make sure that the primary database (based on the Verba configuration) is the principal!

 The Verba PowerShell Deployment Toolkit can be configured by editing the autoinstall.ps1 file.
 The configuration part can be found at the beginning of the file, between the "Configuration" and "End of configuration" lines.
 Edit the values of the following variables:

 |$installerPath||A network folder which contains the Verba executables (VerbaRecording.msi, VerbaAdditionalRoles.msi).
 The network folder has to be accessible for the windows user which is used for running the script.||"\\storage\Verba\8.8\"|